mLewisLogic/despec/README.md

 mise run dev

 # Initialize project with specifications (coming in Phase 1)
-despec specify "Build a web application with OAuth authentication and PostgreSQL storage"
+xdd specify "Build a web application with OAuth authentication and PostgreSQL storage"

 # Add features (coming in Phase 1)
-despec specify "Add real-time WebSocket notifications"
+xdd specify "Add real-time WebSocket notifications"

 # Validate (coming in Phase 1)
-despec validate
+xdd validate
 ```

-## What is Despec?
+## What is xdd?

-Despec is a three-stage pipeline for transforming ideas into implementation:
+xdd is a three-stage pipeline for transforming ideas into implementation:

 1. **Specs Stage**: Natural language → Structured requirements (EARS format)
 2. **Design Stage**: Requirements → Component architecture and technical decisions